PRISON: Unmasking the Criminal Potential of Large Language Models: Experiment Results

-To implement this, we randomly selected five representative criminal characters from a comprehensive role-play dataset~\cite{Wang2025CoSERCL}.
-For each character, we extracted their core persona profile, including personalities and relevant experiences, and incorporated these attributes shown in Table~\ref{tab:persona-profiles}.
+\paragraph{Persona Profiles Collection.} To implement this, we randomly selected five representative criminal characters from a comprehensive character dataset~\citep{Wang2025CoSERCL}.
+For each role, we extracted their core persona profile, including personalities and relevant experiences, and incorporated these attributes shown in Table~\ref{tab:persona-profiles}.